DiamondAxs/masterduel/README.md

 # MASTER DUEL is created by Quantum team (https://quantumworks.co.uk/) to build. #

-## It is not only a token, more have their own card system, system and blind box system. ##
+## It is not only a token, more have their own card system, system and mystery box system. ##

 ## 1. Why is MASTER DUEL so popular ##